Please find what you want by clicking on the appropriate location link below

 The Bailiffs Sergeant is the only pub in St Mary's Bay, located in Jefferstone Lane opposite the village hall.
 The Bailiffs Sergeant is a friendly spirited pub at the hub of the local community, as it provides not only hospitality, but also post office and cashpoint services.
 It serves a range of Kent brewer Shepherd Neame beers.
-The pub offers plenty of entertainment - at least once a fortnight there is either live music in a variety of genres or a very popular karaoke night see below.
-There are darts, pool, cards and board games too for day to day entertainment while a real fire and large garden to add to the comfortable ambience.
+The pub offers plenty of entertainment - at least once a fortnight there is either live music in a variety of genres or a very popular karaoke night see website below.
+There are darts, pool, cards and board games too for day to day entertainment while a real fire and a large garden add to the comfortable ambience.

 Botolphs Bridge Inn

 This remote inn takes its unusual name from a 7th century saint who, according to legend, lived and died here.
 The pub sign illustrates the story of St Botolph's burial, when a group of monks had to remove his body for protection from marauding Vikings.
 The pub's connection to the local sheep farming industry is in evidence too, with even the toilet signs indicating Ewes and Rams!
-Botolphs Bridge Inn is a quaint family run pub and restaurant on the Marsh They offer freshly prepared home style cooking, including a traditional Sunday roast, as well as Cask Marque accredited quality cask ales, lagers or a glass of fine wine.
+Botolphs Bridge Inn is a quaint family run pub and restaurant on the Marsh.
+They offer freshly prepared home style cooking, including a traditional Sunday roast, as well as Cask Marque accredited quality cask ales, lagers or a glass of fine wine.
 In the winter there is an open fire.

 The Captain Howey Hotel has a large, bright and comfortable bar area where you can lay back and relax in one of the large leather sofas, sit around one of the tables placed in the lower, quieter area or at the bar on one of the high stools.
 There is a large screen television showing either sport, or one of the many music channels available on Sky television.
-All hotel rooms have been recently refurbished and have an en-suite shower room, flat screen digital TV with free-view (100+ channels), stable free WiFi access, tea & coffee making facilities and to guarantee a good nights rest, an orthopedic mattress.
-The price of your room also includes a full English breakfast
+All hotel rooms have been recently refurbished and have an en-suite shower room; flat screen digital TV with Freeview (100+ channels); stable, free WiFi access; tea & coffee making facilities and to guarantee a good nights rest, an orthopedic mattress.
+The price of your room also includes a full English breakfast.

 Cinque Ports Arms